-FareShare's volunteer programme sees volunteers experience a range of roles, all helping them to develop skills and confidence with the aim of getting back into work.
+FareShare's volunteer programme range of roles, all helping them to develop skills and confidence with the aim of getting back into work.
 These opportunities are available to all of FareShare's volunteers and each year many go on to secure paid employment.